 – Wolman™ DuraStain retails for $29.99 a gallon.
 We applied two coats to the 650 square foot deck using a total of 8 gallons of stain costing a total of $240.

 – Zero mildew on the deck stain.
 A small number of green algae was present in the wood where the Wolman had peeled.
 Very good results as we would expect with a water-based stain.

 Ease of Application: 4

 – The Wolman™ DuraStain does not apply with a pump sprayer.
-The stain is very thick, like a paint.
-We tried a stain pad and had issues with application.
+The stain is very thick, like paint.
+We tried a stain pad and had issues with the application.
 We ended up rolling and brushing the stain.
 The first coat was very uneven as we found that the stain dries extremely fast and overlaps.
 We decided that a second coat was needed to even the appearance.
 The second application applied much easier and did help even out the coating.
 The second coat heavily masked the transparency of the wood grain.

 Color Shifting (darkening) after 2 Years: 9